 - Pitfalls in coding: – Situations like use of open error handler, leaving the database connection unclosed causes threat for malware.

 - Absence of proper security systems: – If you are not using any anti- malware product or your product is not updated then there are chances of eavesdropping of information from your website.

 - Using malware infected PCs/systems/devices:-If your system is already malware corrupted, then there are chances that your website might also get infected.

 - Vulnerability ratio almost same:-Websites dealing with very high or very low traffic are more vulnerable to malware attack.

 - Emails:-E-mails are also the carrier of malware infection.
 As per survey conducted by Symantec TM, any large organizations receiving bulk E-mails everyday are likely to get infected (almost 40%) by malware.

-Recently researchers have found that countries like US, China and India are the main sources of such malicious activities.
-US lead amongst the other two countries by being the huge source for malicious activities.
+Recently researchers have found that countries like the US, China and India are the main sources of such malicious activities.
+The US leads among the other two countries by being a huge source of malicious activities.

 Also research shows that blogs and web communications sites are highly endangered (19.8%) by infection, whereas entertainment & music websites are less likely (3.8%) to get infected.